 Make a Joyful Noise!

 Our Handbell Choir is in full RING!!!
+We’ll be performing again on Easter Sunday.
 Enjoy our January 8th performance below!
 The bell choir is open to anyone ages 8 and up.
 No knowledge of music necessary – just an interest and ability to commit to one rehearsal per week (Wednesday evenings).
 Contact the church for more details: 973-627-4243 or email firstname.lastname@example.org

 Tour of the Food Pantry